Please note--these links are provided as a resource and do not indicate an endorsement of any of these sites or their programs.

 - FRODO'S NOTEBOOK online magazine submission guidelines for ages 13-19

-- Kay Snow Writing Contest Guidelines for grades 1-12 No entry fee for student writers--scroll down to "Student Writer" section of guidelines
+- Kay Snow Writing Contest Guidelines No entry fee for student writers--scroll down for details

 - KidSpirit Online Magazine for ages 11-15